Do you wish you could last longer in bed? Increase your sexual stamina? Have sex for hours without stopping?

 And while the lack of time spent in a kitchen might seem like it gives you more time to be productive in your work life, in reality, it’s one of the biggest anchors keeping your speed boat stuck in the same spot.

 If you regularly consume refined sugar, caffeine, alcohol, cigarettes, drugs, and any other nervous system stimulants and/or depressants, you’re messing with a lot of systems in your body.
-Your sleep cycles suffer.
-Your hormonal balance suffers.
-Your mood suffers.
-Your mental clarity suffers.
-And, you guessed it, your reproductive system suffers.
+If you consume too many stimulants, your sleep quality, hormonal balance, mental clarity, mood, and reproductive system all suffer.

 Basically, when we treat our bodies like we don’t give a shit about them, they slowly start to retaliate.